-A number of changes have been implemented to improve the pace of play since the 2014 season, which had an average nine-inning game time of three hours, two minutes.
+A number of changes have been implemented to improve the pace of play since the 2014 season.

 The batter's box rule -- which requires hitters to keep one foot in the box during their time at bat unless one of a group of exceptions occurs -- has been more strictly enforced since the 2015 season.

 Also in 2015, timers were installed in Major League stadiums to measure the break time between innings and pitching changes.
 MLB lowered the time between innings to 2 minutes for local broadcasts and nationally televised games in 2019.
 MLB had instituted times of 2 minutes, 5 seconds for local broadcasts and 2 minutes, 25 seconds for nationally televised games in 2016, decreasing these times by 20 seconds from where they were previously.
 Prior to the 2018 season, MLB established a separate time of 2 minutes, 55 seconds for tiebreaker and postseason games.

 As of 2018, the umpire's signal for the final warmup pitch comes at the 25-second mark and the pitcher must throw it before the clock hits 20.
 The batter will be announced at the 20-second mark and the pitcher must begin his windup to throw the first pitch of the inning within the five seconds before the clock hits zero.
 The pitcher can take as many warmup pitches as he wants within these countdown parameters.